steve12345585/SnipeOffice/sdext/source/pdfimport/README.md

 ## Introduction

-The code in this directory parses a PDF file and builds a LibreOffice document contain similar elements, which can then be edited.
+The code in this directory parses a PDF file and builds a SnipeOffice document contain similar elements, which can then be edited.
 It is invoked when opening a PDF file, but **not** when inserting a PDF into a document.
 Inserting a PDF file renders it and inserts